Presidente Nicolau Lobato International Airport: 2000–present

 On 25 January 2000, Airnorth switched to regular commercial services between Darwin and Dili, with eleven return flights a week.
 Later that year, Merpati resumed flights to Dili from Kupang and Denpasar/Bali, and Qantas subsidiary Airlink began regular flights.
 By the end of 2000, the airport was again fully operational.

-When East Timor became independent in 2002, control of the airport was handed over to the new government of East Timor, and the airport was also renamed, after Nicolau dos Reis Lobato, an East Timorese politician and national hero.
-In March 2005, East Timor's first post-independence commercial airline, Kakoak, launched its inaugural flight, a twice weekly service from Dili to Kupang.
+When Timor-Leste became independent in 2002, control of the airport was handed over to the new government of Timor-Leste, and the airport was also renamed, after Nicolau dos Reis Lobato, an East Timorese politician and national hero.
+In March 2005, Timor-Leste's first post-independence commercial airline, Kakoak, launched its inaugural flight, a twice weekly service from Dili to Kupang.
 It was operated using a CASA C-212 Aviocar chartered from Merpati.

 In May 2006, the airport was temporarily placed under the control of the Australian Defence Force for the purposes of Operation Astute.

 Between 2006 and 2018, annual aircraft movements and passenger volume at Dili steadily increased, from about 3,000 and 50,000, respectively, in 2006 to about 8,000 and 275,000, respectively, in 2018.
 More than 90% of the passenger volume was international movements.

 Cargo tonnage at the airport increased from around 280 tons in 2006 to around 400 tons in 2012.
 From the latter year, however, following the cessation of the UN Integrated Mission in East Timor (UNMIT), and the closure of Merpati's Dili operations, the tonnage dropped to around 250 tons annually through to 2018.

 Dili's airport runway has generally been unable to accommodate aircraft larger than the Airbus A319, Boeing 737-400, Boeing 737-900ER or C-130 Hercules.
 In January 2008, however, the Portuguese charter airline EuroAtlantic Airways operated a direct flight from Lisbon using a Boeing 757-200, carrying 140 members of the Guarda Nacional Republicana.
 As of mid 2011, commercial traffic at the airport included a daily and a twice-weekly flight to Denpasar/Bali, a flight to Darwin 5 days per week, and a thrice-weekly flight to Singapore.
 The airport was also being used by the United Nations, the military, and helicopters servicing the petroleum industry.

 During the 2010s, the number of aircraft movements to and from Darwin and Singapore were generally steady, but movements between Dili and Denpasar/Bali greatly increased after 2013.